yanatan16/node-api-routes/README.md

 - Allow all the usual express helpers (middleware, parameters, etc)
 - Be RESTful and create OPTIONS endpoints to help developers.

-In order to support those goals, routes are defined in as many files as desired, express helpers are fully available, and declaring methods for a CRUD endpoint implicitly creates an OPTIONS verb.

 ## Install & Usage

 ```